jakobjanot/ML-Cutter/README.md

 ## Workflow

-When the template is initialized it creates a project structure that is ready for developing your very own PyTorch model 🔥My typical workflow using this project structure is the following:
+When the template is initialized it creates a project structure that is ready for developing your very own PyTorch model 🔥

+My typical workflow using this project structure is the following:

 #### 1. Get Raw Data